 Uncle Sam’s Rap Sheet

-The case for a second North American Revolution.
+The case for a second North Central Western Hemisphere Continental Revolution.

 A rap sheet is an inter-law-enforcement agency report of a suspects criminal record, including incidents they were found guilty in an official state or federal court, such a report often also includes arrests and even charges that were dismissed and incidents the person was eventually found not guilty of.
 Most of us, whether patriotic and believing our government is basically good and righteous or otherwise cannot dispute the historical facts listed within this short essay that prove the United States Government to be nothing less than a large and diverse crime family.
 This is certainly the case right from the beginning: